rocknsm/rock-docs/overview/quick_start/install.md

 -  if this is successful you will see:

 "*Defaults generated.
-Adjust /etc/rocknsm/config.yml as needed.*"
+Adjust /etc/rocknsm/config.yml as needed.*" -->

 ## Customize Configuration

-One of the primary tasks complete by the previous step is the creation of the file `/etc/rocknsm/config.yml`.
+One of the primary tasks complete during install is the creation of the file `/etc/rocknsm/config.yml`.
 This file contains key variables like network interface setup, cpu cores used, what components are enabled, and more.

 > TIP: take care with these options as this file will be read during the next step, deployment.